patternfly/patternfly-react/packages/react-core/src/components/Dropdown/examples/Dropdown.md

 ```ts file="./DropdownDescriptions.tsx"
 ```

-### With basic panel menus
+### With custom content

-You may create a custom menu for a dropdown.
+You may replace standard dropdown items with custom content.
+If so, you must style the menu contents and manage focus within your custom implementation.

 ```ts file="./DropdownBasicPanel.tsx"
 ```